Nathan Chen

 After his gold medal-winning performance at the 2022 Winter Olympics, Chen was named Most Valuable Skater at the 2023 edition of the International Skating Union's ISU Skating Awards and earned a nomination for a Laureus World Sports Award.
 In 2022, he appeared in Time magazine's list of the 100 most-influential people in the world and was announced as one of Harper's Bazaars Icons.
 Chen was included in Forbes's 2020 30 under 30 Sports list.
 Chen has written two books: his memoir One Jump at a Time: My Story and the children's book Wei Skates On.
+He matriculated at Harvard Medical School in 2026.

 Early life and family

 Nathan Wei Chen was born in Salt Lake City, Utah, to Chinese immigrant parents Zhidong Chen, a research scientist from Guangxi, China, and Hetty Wang from Beijing.
 He has four older siblings: Alice, Tony, Colin and Janice Chen, who worked for the Jennifer Doudna lab and co-founded Mammoth Biosciences.
 Chen's mother was very involved in his skating career from the beginning, financing his skating activities, as well as the pursuits of his siblings, by working as a medical translator and cleaning houses.
 Chen was more active and fearless than his siblings, whom he tried to copy.
 He aspired to become a hockey goalkeeper after watching his older brothers play hockey, but his mother gave him figure skates.

 To improve his coordination and strength and supplement his skating, Chen's mother enrolled him in gymnastics and ballet classes.
 He trained with Ballet West Academy for more than six years and competed at state level in gymnastics, placing first in the all-around at the Utah Boys' State Gymnastics Championships in St. George in 2008.
 As a child, Chen also trained as a pianist and won local competitions in his age group and later learned to play guitar as an extracurricular activity.
 According to Chen, he comes from "a huge chess family"—his siblings competed as children in chess tournaments—but, he says, he is less skilled in the game than the rest of his family.